Construction works September 2020 – January 2021

 - Pile driving (16 piles) was completed on 24 September

-Works to construct a mooring dolphin will be undertaken between January and March 2021.
-Mooring dolphins are structures that help secure vessels when berthed.
-The following piling activity will take place:
+Works to construct a mooring dolphin were undertaken between January and March 2021.
+Mooring dolphins are structures that help secure vessels when berthed, and extends the current quay line to accommodate larger vessels.

 Project 3 – Gellibrand Pier works

-Pier works are tentatively scheduled at Gellibrand Pier in early 2021.
+Pier works are tentatively scheduled at Gellibrand Pier in 2021.
 The scope of works includes:

 - Demolition of three mooring dolphins including extraction or cutting off of the existing piles.